Korakuen Garden 後楽園庭園

 When it starts to get dark, the garden is illuminated with lanterns

 Korakuen garden's fame dates back many centuries: since the Edo period Korakuen has been celebrated throughout Japan for its beauty, long before it opened to the public in 1884.
-Today it is above all its authenticity and traditional aspect that attracts visitors.
+Today it is its authenticity and traditional aspect that attracts visitors.

 Ikeda Tsunamasa ordered Nagatada Tsuda to construct Korakuen in 1687 to entertain his guests and friends.
-Since its inauguration in 1700, the garden was greatly enjoyed by the entourage of the daimyo who particularly liked the location of the garden: built on a sandbar in the Asahi River, with great views of Okayama Castle.
+Since its creation in 1700, the garden was greatly enjoyed by the entourage of the daimyo who particularly liked the location of the garden: built on a sandbar in the Asahi River, with great views of Okayama Castle.
 At that time the garden was only accessible by boat from the shore, which added to its charm.

 Over hill and dale